lawrns/heiwa/README.md

 ];
 ```

-2. Create admin users in Firebase Authentication console or register through the app
+2. Create admin users in Supabase Authentication console or register through the app

 ### 4. Installation & Development